-In response to the developing coronavirus (COVID-19) pandemic, we are working to ensure that we continue to publish economic statistics.
+The coronavirus (COVID-19) pandemic presents challenges to accurate measurement of the labour market, as outlined in this article.
+In response to the developing situation, we are working to ensure that we continue to publish economic statistics.
 For more information, please see COVID-19 and the production of statistics.

 We have reviewed all publications and data published as part of the labour market release in response to the COVID-19 pandemic.
 This has led to the postponement of some publications and datasets to ensure that we can continue to publish our main labour market data.
-This will protect the delivery and quality of our remaining outputs as well as ensuring we can respond to new demands as a direct result of COVID-19.
+This will protect the delivery and quality of our remaining outputs and ensure we can respond to new demands as a direct result of COVID-19.